anastasb/MRI-Motion-Artifact-Quantification/README.md

 # Adversarial Bayesian Optimization for Quantifying Motion Artifact within MRI

-The paper ("Adversarial Bayesian Optimization for Quantifying Motion Artifact within MRI", Anastasia Butskova, Rain Juhl, Dzenan Zukic, Aashish Chaudhary, Kilian M. Pohl, Qingyu Zhao) has been accepted to the PRIME-MICCAI 2021 workshop.
+The paper (A. Butskova, R. Juhl, D. Zukic, A. Chaudhary, K.M.
+Pohl, **Q. Zhao**, Adversarial Bayesian Optimization for Quantifying Motion Artifact within MRI, 4th Workshop on PRedictive Intelligence in MEdicine (PRIME), 2021) has been accepted to the PRIME-MICCAI 2021 workshop.

 The paper aims at quantifying motion artifact in the 3D T1 MRI images.